 How often do you clean your Persian rugs?
 Most people vacuum them weekly, but how often do you get them professionally cleaned?
 How often should you have them washed?

-That is something only a professional can answer since the rugs will be examined and assessed for the type of soiling, material, and the degree of the cleaning needed.
+That is something only a professional can answer since the rugs will be examined and assessed for the type of soiling, material, and the degree of cleaning needed.
 However, there are some ways to ensure your rug is clean in between professional cleaning.

 People love expensive Persian rugs, but they can be a hassle to clean and maintain.
 The fibers of Persian rugs are natural, and they require care to keep them in top shape.